Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/13-chapter-i-just-facts-maam.md

 What the Earthship literature offers as a means of explaining embodied energy is not a complete picture of what embodied energy is.
 Embodied energy is the amount of energy it takes to take a raw material, get it to a manufacturing site, manufacture the finished product, and then get it to you.
 Embodied energy can be high – aluminum, a common component of solar panel installations as well as an Earthship’s can walls, contains an enormous amount of embodied energy – it has to be mined, to the tune of 8 tons of ore per 1 ton of usable material; shipped great distances for manufacturing; designed; then takes a great deal of heat to produce a usable product – which also means a great deal of fuel; then it must be shipped to a warehouse, to the supplier, and then to the build site.
 Whether that aluminum is in a reused can or a brand new window, it still had to have all of those processes applied to it.
 There IS embodied energy in an Earthship.
 Just because we are reusing the embodied energy required does not negate its existence.
 In fact, the reality here is that reusing cans in walls requires more materials to be mined and manufactured because the first-generation cans are being removed from the recycling stream.

-The literature also states that one of the main goals of the Earthship ideal is to use materials that require little or no manufactured energy.
-And yet, the building blocks of Earthships… the tires, cans, bottles, concrete, woodframing and vigas, roofing, cooling tubes, insulation and thermal wrap, cisterns, interior finishes, glazing for two walls of windows, shades, glass doors, appliances, and the mechanical and plumbing systems… have manufactured or embodied energy… and lots of it.
+The literature also states that one of the main goals of the Earthship ideal is to use materials that require little or no manufactured energy.And yet, the building blocks of Earthships… the tires, cans, bottles, concrete, woodframing and vigas, roofing, cooling tubes, insulation and thermal wrap, cisterns, interior finishes, glazing for two walls of windows, shades, glass doors, appliances, and the mechanical and plumbing systems… have manufactured or embodied energy… and lots of it.

 The literature makes the case that the Earthship is using such simple materials that it makes sense for large-scale production for low-impact living.
 Except, large scale production of the currently extremely oversized  Earthships is not sustainable.
 Earthships have gigantic footprints, in terms of the amount of land required to build on, as well as square footage, as well as embodied energy.
 They are also too expensive to be viable for large scale development.